Zinsser Primers Best For All Painting Applications

 Painting over mold and mildew will trap the organic growth between paint coats, making mold and mildew growth nearly impossible to remove.
 The best way to treat trapped mildew growth is to prime it with a paint primer that will seal the surface from moisture and has agents to kill future surface growth.

-The manufacturer does not guarantee this primer when applied on porous surfaces, but Zinsser Mold Killing Primer is the best EPA-approved anti-fungicidal primer.
+Although the manufacturer does not guarantee this primer’s performance on porous surfaces, Zinsser Mold Killing Primer is the best EPA-approved anti-fungicidal primer.

 Gardz Surface Sealer

-When you are having issues with interior painting applications, Gardz offers a wide range of solutions, from sealing drywall patches to preventing paint bubbling, and is a low-odor water-based formula that dries clear.
+When you are having issues with interior painting applications, Gardz offers a wide range of solutions, from sealing drywall patches to preventing paint bubbling.
+It is a low-odor, water-based formula that dries clear.

 All Coat

 Zinsser All Coat is an exterior-specific paint offered in the UK.
-So, this product is not provided if you live in the US.
+So, this product is not available if you live in the US.

 Water Tight